 – Skye Cooley, May 2018

-TO GET STARTED, click on GIS Lessons or on any of the links listed at right >>>
+TO GET STARTED, click on any of the Yellow Links listed at right >>>

 Keeping It Simple

 As Editor, I’ve chosen to keep things simple in order to reach a wider audience (mostly grad students).
 Nearly all lessons utilize standard 10m or 30m DEMs, but many of the methods will translate to LiDAR elevation data with certain caveats.
 Instructions are for ArcGIS 10.x, the Spatial Analyst extension, and the 3D Analyst extension.
 In places, program R code, GME details, or Excel examples are included.
 Relevant journal articles, books, and websites are referenced at the end of each lesson.

 Why Not Allow Comments?